vitabaks/autobase/CONTRIBUTING.md

 ### 6. Wait

-Your pull request will be reviewed, and you'll receive feedback.
+Your pull request will be reviewed, and you’ll receive feedback.
 Thanks for contributing!

 Consider sponsoring the maintainer via [GitHub](https://github.com/sponsors/vitabaks) or [Patreon](https://patreon.com/vitabaks).